microsoft/CCF/doc/concepts.rst

 Core Concepts
 -------------

-The following diagram shows a basic CCF network made of 3 nodes, running the same application inside an enclave.
+The following diagram shows a basic CCF network made of 3 nodes.
+All nodes run the same application inside an enclave.
 The effects of user and member transactions are eventually committed to a replicated encrypted ledger.
 A consortium of members is in charge of governing the network.

 .. image:: img/ccf_concepts.svg

 Network and Nodes
 ~~~~~~~~~~~~~~~~~

-A CCF network consists of several nodes, each running on top of a Trusted Execution Environment (:term:`TEE`), or enclave, such as :term:`SGX`.
+A CCF network consists of several nodes, each running on top of a Trusted Execution Environment (:term:`TEE`), such as Intel :term:`SGX`.
 A CCF network is decentralised and highly-available.

 Nodes are run and maintained by :term:`Operators`.
 However, nodes must be trusted by the consortium of members before participating in a CCF network.